Put a Ring on It?: 10 Reasons Why Engagement Rings Are Overrated

 So as many of you know, engagement rings are a big deal.
 They represent the meaningful and committed transition a couple is making into marriage while being normally displaced on a woman's finger, and therefore, more conspicuously representing her transition into marriage.

-This is all very well and all in theory, but there's a lot surrounding engagement rings that really just make them overrated.
+This is all very well in theory, but there's a lot surrounding engagement rings that make them overrated in many ways.
 Here's my list of 10 reasons why engagement rings are overrated.

 Please Note: this is a not-taking-it-too-seriously but with truths-thrown-in piece.
 It's not an attack of those that engage in the engagement ring ritual.